Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Introduction

-Bisectors in last passage percolation are called competition interfaces, and their directions are well studied in the literature.
-In a seminal paper \cite{FP} Ferrari and Pimentel derived the direction of the competition interface in exponential last passage percolation with the step initial condition.
-This was generalized by Ferrari, Martin and Pimentel \cite{FMP} to initial conditions having different inclinations.
-Georgiou, Rassoul-Agha and Sepp\"{a}l\"{a}inen \cite{GRS} showed existence of the direction for step initial condition in the last passage percolation model with continuous i.i.d.~weights.
+Competition interfaces in last passage percolation were introduced by Ferrari, Martin and Pimentel \cite{FP, FMP}.
+They are related to the trajectory of a 2nd class particle in tasep and also identify directions with non-unique geodesics in last passage percolation.
+Their asymptotic direction has been a subject of intense research.
+In \cite{FP} Ferrari and Pimentel derived the direction of the competition interface in exponential last passage percolation with the step initial condition.
+This was generalized by Ferrari, Martin and Pimentel \cite{FMP, FMP2} to initial conditions having different inclinations.
+Georgiou, Rassoul-Agha and Sepp\"{a}l\"{a}inen \cite{GRS} showed existence of the direction for step initial condition in the last passage percolation model with continuous i.i.d.~weights and certain assumptions.
 Cator and Pimentel \cite{CP} considered exponential last passage percolation and the Hammersley process with rather general initial conditions, and described the limiting direction of competition interfaces in terms of suprema of certain random walks.

-We believe the next theorem is the first {\it geometric} representation.
+Bal\'{a}zs, Cator, and Sepp\"{a}l\"{a}inen \cite{BCS} proved an interesting duality relating competition interfaces to geodesics.
+Ferrai and Nejjar \cite{FN} found single-point limiting fluctuations for the competition interface in the presence of shocks.

+In this paper we introduce competition interfaces of the directed landscape.
+This is the topic of Section \ref{sec:Interfaces}.
+Competition interfaces are defined in $\S$\ref{sec:defofint}, and basic properties such as continuity and distributional invariances are established in $\S$\ref{sec:propertiesofint} and $\S$\ref{sec:invarianceofint}.